Willis W. Bradley: Political career

 Bradley was elected as a Republican to the Eightieth Congress (January 3, 1947 – January 3, 1949) from California's 18th congressional district.
 He was defeated for re-election in 1948 in a rematch against former congressman Clyde Doyle, whom Bradley had defeated in 1946.
+Bradley was active in the House in maritime issues and on the governance of Guam.

 He served as assistant to the president of the Pacific Coast Steamship Co. from 1949 to 1952.
 He served as member of the California State Assembly from 1952 until his death.

 Personal life

 On October 16, 1907, in Baltimore, Maryland, Bradley married Sue Worthington Cox.

 On August 27, 1954, Bradley died in Santa Barbara, California.

 Bradley is interred at Fort Rosecrans National Cemetery in San Diego, California.